nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 # Generic Data Structures (Generics)

 ### Reuse of code
 There are situations when methods and classes do not depend on the data types on which they operate.
-For example, the algorithm to find a specific element in an array can process arrays of strings, integers or custom classes.
-It does not matter what the array stores: the algorithm is always the same.
+For example, the algorithm to find a specific element in an array can process arrays of strings, integers or custom classes (java.util.Collections.sort()). **It does not matter what the array stores: the algorithm is always the same**.

 Since version 5, Java has supported generic programming that introduces abstraction over types.
 Generic methods and classes can handle different types in the same general way.
 A concrete type is determined only when a developer creates an object of the class or invokes the method.

 ### An int-based resizable array

+Let's start from an enhanced array for integers.

+Writing a slightly different version of the EnhancedResizableArray class for each possible type it could manage would represent a massive violation of the **DRY (Don't Repeat Yourself)** principle.

 ```
 public class EnhancedResizableArray {
     public static final int DEFAULT_CAPACITY = 4;